leea2023/DraftingAssistanceTracker/README.md

 ## What Is This?

-This document summarizes the status of Andrew Lee's ongoing projects focused on automating repetitive drafting tasks.
+This summarizes the status of Andrew Lee's ongoing projects focused on automating repetitive drafting tasks.

-> Approximately 50% of my time is spent converting drawings from one format into another.

 All work is completed on my own time.
+This is not economical; the amount of time i spend on this is much larger than the time I save.
 This is primarily a passion project, i just like automating things.

 ---